boazsegev/iodine/README.md

 Iodine is intended to replace the use of a generic reacor, such as EventMachine or GReactor and it hides all the nasty details of creating the event loop.

 To use Iodine, you just set up your tasks - including a single server, if you want one.
-Iodine will start running once your application is finished and it won't stop runing until all the tasks have completed.
+Iodine will start running once your application is finished and it won't stop runing until all the scheduled tasks have completed.

 Iodine v.
 0.0.1 isn't well tested just yet... but I'm releasing it anyway, to reserve the name and because initial testing shows that it works.